LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="PINLogin-post-">PIN Login (POST)</h4>
  This API is used to login a user by pin and session token.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/pin-authentication/login-by-pin/)

 ```java

 LoginByPINModel loginByPINModel = new LoginByPINModel(); //Required